mantas6/dots/base/.local/share/services/generic/photosync/README.md

 ## Setup

-Run the `./install` script.
-This will create and enable user `systemd` service.
+Run the `./run` script to start the service.

 Run `./bin/photosync-env photosync-watch` to start manually.